Peckford History, Family Crest & Coats of Arms

 - Origins Available:

 The name Peckford has a long Anglo-Saxon heritage.
 The name comes from when a family lived in the parish of Pitchford found in Shropshire.

 Early Origins of the Peckford family

 This web page shows only a small excerpt of our Peckford research.
-Another 64 words (5 lines of text) are included under the topic Early Peckford History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Peckford History in all our PDF Extended History products and printed products wherever possible.

 Peckford Spelling Variations